 Rolling pin – I got this wooden one from John Lewis and love it!
-And as I only use it for gluten free bakes and wash it separately all is good.
+I only use it for gluten free bakes and wash it separately too.

 Micro blade – ideal for grating lemon, lime and orange zest and garlic.

 Scales – the electronic ones that you can place a bowl onto and reset zero to add more ingredients, are just the ticket.